 Tampa Bay’s Beaches were originally known as four different keys rather than a cluster of beaches: Long Key, Treasure Island, Sand Key and Clearwater Beach Key.
 Long Key, the most southern island, was then made up of four areas: St. Petersburg Beach, Pass-A-Grille Beach, Don CeSar Place, and Belle Vista Beach.
 In 1957, the four communities merged and formed the City of St Petersburg Beach.
 Later, in efforts to achieve its own identity, the City voted to shorten its name to St. Pete Beach.

 This long stretch of Gulf Boulevard we now know and love has definitely made a name for itself.
 St. Pete Beach has received a number of awards and recognitions over the years, including “The Sunset Capitol of Florida”.
 With a history as rich as its sunsets, St. Pete Beach offers something for everyone.
 The beautiful pristine beaches, amazing selection of locally owned restaurants, shops, and award-winning accommodations for guests, it’s no wonder why this beach is a favorite for visitors and locals alike.

-SAFE & EXCITING ACTIVITIES: Here’s what to do
+ACTIVITIES: Here’s what to do

 AN ACTIVITY FILLED BEACH DAY

 St. Pete Beach offers activities for every type of traveler.
 Whether you're an adventure seeker, traveling with the family, love a good meal or a live band and a cocktail, there is an option for you.

 You can entertain yourself or the family with a variety of activities.
 Many accommodations offer rentals for beach cabanas, jet skis, banana boats, and more.
 The crystal blue waters are not only great for swimming and fishing, but add kayaking or stand up paddle boards perfect for those looking for a more active destination.